ganbarodigital/ts-lib-value-objects/README.md

 Notes:

 * we recommend ending your type guards with the word `Type`, to tell them apart from _data guards_.
+For example, `isUuidType()` instead of `isUuid()`.

 We've added the `TypeGuard` type for completeness.
-It's handy if you've got a factory that needs a type guard as an input parameter.
+It's handy if you're passing a type guard as a parameter into another function / method.

 ### Data Guard